WormBase/website-jbrowse-gff/README.md

 # Overview

-The Dockerfile in this repo codes for a data processing tool that fetches GFF from the WormBase FTP site, processes it into JBrowse NCList json format, and deposits the results in the Alliance JBrowse S3 bucket.
+The Dockerfile in this repo codes for a data processing tool that fetches GFF from the WormBase FTP site, processes it into JBrowse NCList json format, generates search index files, generates "preliminary" trackList.json files for each assembly (indicating what data types are available for each), and deposits the results in the Alliance JBrowse S3 bucket.
 This processing is currently configured to run through the Alliance GoCD system and making use of the ridiculously parallelizable nature of processing data from many assemblies.
 If running on a single CPU is desired,